Dr. Ryan Stewart, DO

 • A sudden, overwhelming need to urinate that comes out of nowhere

-• Key triggers: hearing running water, putting a key in the door (“latchkey incontinence”), cold temperatures, or anxiety
+• Common triggers like hearing running water, putting a key in the door (“latchkey incontinence”), cold temperatures, or anxiety

-• Needing to urinate frequently (more than 7-8 times a day)
+• Needing to urinate more than 7 or 8 times a day

 • Waking up multiple times at night to urinate

-Urge incontinence can be particularly frustrating because it feels unpredictable.
+Urge incontinence can feel unpredictable.
 You might be fine one moment and suddenly desperate the next.
-But it’s important to know that this isn’t a weakness — it’s a medical condition caused by involuntary bladder muscle activity.
+This isn’t a weakness.
+It’s a medical condition caused by involuntary bladder muscle activity, and it’s very treatable.

-The bladder muscle (detrusor) normally stays relaxed while the bladder fills, then contracts when you choose to urinate.
-In urge incontinence, this muscle contracts on its own at inappropriate times.
-Possible causes include:
+The bladder muscle (called the detrusor) normally stays relaxed while the bladder fills.
+It contracts only when you choose to urinate.
+In urge incontinence, this muscle contracts on its own at the wrong times.
+In about 90% of cases, this is “idiopathic,” meaning we don’t find a specific cause.
+Possible contributing factors include:

 • Bladder irritation from infections, diet, or medications